KhanRana/PP5-mildew-detection-in-cherry-leaves/README.md

 ### Validation

-- I will validate the hypothesis by collecting image dataset from the client and creating image montage for both hethy and powdery mildew affected leaves
+- I will validate the hypothesis by collecting an image dataset from the client and creating an image montage for both healthy and powdery mildew-affected leaves
 - I will test the hypothesis by average image analysis
-- I will also test the hypothesis by analysisg the difference between average images
+- I will also test the hypothesis by analysing the difference between average images

 ## Setting up the work environment

-I used Code Institute student template for Codeanywhere from [template](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves).
+I used the Code Institute student template for Codeanywhere from [template](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves).
 However, I used VS Code instead of Codeanywhere.

-### Setting up local environment
+### Setting up the local environment

 1. I use this template to create my GitHub project repo

-2. Opened my VS Code and create a folder where I clone my github repo
+2. Opened my VS Code and created a folder where I clone my GitHub repo
    <code>cd folder/to/clone-into/</code>
 3. Clone the repo <code>git clone https://github.com/KhanRana/PP5-mildew-detection-in-cherry-leaves</code>

 4. Create a new `venv` by <code>python -m venv venv </code> - the name of the virtual env is also `venv`.

-5. The python version used is throughout is `python 3.9`
+5. The python version used throughout is `python 3.9`

 6. Open a new terminal and <code>pip install -r requirements.txt</code>

 7. In the terminal type <code>pip install jupyter</code>

-8. Install `ipykernel`, which provide `IPython` kernel for jupyter server to run in VS environment
+8. Install `ipykernel`, which provide `IPython` kernel for jupyter server to run in the VS environment

 9. Open the jupyter_notebooks directory in the jupyter webpage that has opened and click on the notebook you want to open.